MicrosoftDocs/ATADocs/ATPDocs/security-assessment-enforce-encryption-rpc.md

 1. Research why the `IF_ENFORCEENCRYPTICERTREQUEST` flag is turned off.

 1. Make sure to turn the `IF_ENFORCEENCRYPTICERTREQUEST` flag on to remove the vulnerability.

-    Make sure to test the following settings in a controlled environment before enabling them in production, and then make sure to update any affected clients if there are any.

     To turn the flag on, run: